domiomi3/High-dimensional-tabular-data/README.md

 hiva: 363677
 ```

-The results are saved to .csv files in the results/ directory.
+The results are saved to .csv file along with config.yaml under the experiments/results/dataset-name/model-name/method-name directory.